tobias-z/muxa/docs/_content/1-getting-started/data-loading.md

 # Loading Data

 When loading data the usual react way, is to keep track of multiple states such as "isLoading".
-Muxa tries to fix this issue by showing the fallback component given to your "Router" when you first load the page.
-The second time someone visits the page, the old data will be returned immediately.
-Meanwhile a background fetch is happening to get an updated version of your data.
+Muxa tries to fix this by handing you all the data through a useRouteData function.

 ## Creating a loader